 For indirect Connectivity via AMF (see clause 4.2), AMF discovery and selection functionality is implemented in AIOTF.

-When the AIOTF performs AMF discovery and selection in order to forward AIoT service operation messages the NG-RAN via AMF, the following applies:

-- After the NG-RAN selection for the AIoT service operation (see clause 5.3.3), the AIOTF selects the AMF that has association with the selected NG-RAN nodes in order to forward the AIoT service operation messages.
+The AIOTF performs AMF discovery and selection in order to forward AIoT service operation messages to the target NG-RAN node via selected AMF.
+When the AIOTF selects a NG-RAN node during the NG-RAN Node and RAN Reader selection procedure as defined in clause 5.3.3, the AIOTF selects the AMF that has association with the selected NG-RAN node based on local configuration.

-Editor’s note: It is FFS whether and how the procedure is performed between AMF and AIOTF in order to provide the NG-RAN ID of NG-RAN from the AMF to the AIOTF.

 * * * * End of changes * * * *